steven2358/WunderFocus/README.md

 WunderFocus
 ===========

 A Google Chrome extension to focus on the current task in Wunderlist.
-Inspired by nowdothis.com.
+Inspired by [http://nowdothis.com/](nowdothis.com).

 How to use
 ----------

 1. Install extension.
-2. Visit a list in your Wunderlist account.
+2. Visit a list in [your Wunderlist account](https://www.wunderlist.com/).
-3. Press button.
+3. Press extension button.

 Why
 ---